cllopes/reactathon/material/1_es6/5_promises/readme.md

 })
 ```

-#### Promise.Race
+### Promise.Race

-If you want the results of the **first** returned promise you can use `Promise.race()`
+If you want the results of the **first** returned promise you can use `Promise.race()`:

 ### Axios Example

-While in most cases you won't need to write you own promise you will often use promise based libraries (especially for making http requests).
+While in most cases you won't need to write you own promise you will often use promise based libraries (especially for making asynchronous http requests).

-A good example is using the  `Axios` library, while the implemtnation details don't matter `axios.get` will make an asynchronous `GET` request
+A good example is using the  [Axios](https://github.com/axios/axios) promise based http library, while the implementation details don't matter `axios.get` will make an asynchronous `GET` request
- that returns a promise that can be dealt with using `.then` and `.catch`
+ that returns a promise that can be dealt with using `.then` and `.catch` blocks:

 ```javascript 1.8
 axios.get('/user?ID=12345')